 When you have told us that you want to hear from us via the app, email, social media or other electronic means, we may contact you from time to time about new products and services that we think could be of interest to you via email, text and other forms of communication.
 You can adjust your marketing preferences anytime you want via contacting us at firstname.lastname@example.org

-When we contact you we may do so via the Kestrl app, but sometimes we may use email, text message, post and/or telephone.
+When we contact you, we may do so via the Kestrl app, as well as email, text message, post and/or telephone.
 To help us get in touch with you please keep your contact details in the app up to date.

 We may monitor or record our communications with you in accordance with applicable laws for the purposes outlined in Schedule A.

 10. Credit Reference, Fraud Prevention, Identification and Verification Partners